East Texas A&M Lions football: Bailiff years (2019–2022)

 After the season, the Lions and Bailiff couldn't agree to a contract extension, and his contract expired on December 31, 2022.

-Dolezel years (2023–Present)
+Dolezel years (since 2023)

 On December 7, 2022, Texas A&M University-Commerce announced the hiring of former Frisco Fighters head coach Clint Dolezel as the 21st head coach of the A&M-Commerce football team.

+In Dolezel's first season at the helm, the Lions endured their worst season since 2012, going 1–9 overall and 1–5 in conference play.
+Their only victory was a 41–10 win over the McNeese Cowboys.
+This marked the first time the Lions had back-to-back losing seasons since 2011–12.

+Dolezel's second season saw the Lions go 3-9 overall and 2-4 in conference play, marking the Lions' third consecutive losing season.
+This was the first time since 2010-12 that the Lions endured three straight losing seasons.